What Is Google AI Mode — And Why Local Businesses Should Care?

 Local businesses that structure content, websites and listings around user intent — not just keywords — are more likely to be surfaced in AI summaries.

-Google AI Mode and RAG: A Powerful Combo for Businesses
+Google AI Mode and RAG: A Powerful Combo for Businessess

 If you want your local business to be found by a potential customer, an AI-powered chatbot or RAG (Retrieval-Augmented Generation) system is your ally.